 The sample of participants will be randomly selected from a list of all study-eligible employees provided by the head of VUV’s Human Resources (HR) Department.

-A single-stage stratified sampling design is proposed for the survey because (i) study participants can be selected directly from the HR (list) sampling frame, and (ii) estimates are required for certain groups of employees within VUV.
+A single-stage stratified sampling design is proposed for the survey because (i) study participants can be selected directly from the complete HR (list) sampling frame, and (ii) estimates are required for certain groups of employees within VUV.

 The stratifying variables will include business unit (SR, CR, and FO), salary grade (A1-A3, R1-R5, and M1-M3), and potentially a categorized version of tenure.